Wicked (Future song): Release

 On January 17, 2016, Future premiered his thirteenth mixtape Purple Reign, which included "Wicked" as the third track.
 On April 13, 2016, "Wicked" was released for digital download as a single on the iTunes Store, becoming the mixtape's first single.
 The song was included on the streaming version of Future's fourth studio album, EVOL, which was released on in February 2016.

 Music video

 The music video for "Wicked", directed by Grant Singer, premiered via Apple Music on June 3, 2016.
 It was uploaded to Future's Vevo channel on September 1, 2016.

 Live performances

-Future appeared on the Late Night with Jimmy Fallon on April 14, 2016, performing "Wicked".
+Future appeared on The Tonight Show Starring Jimmy Fallon on April 14, 2016, performing "Wicked".
 On June 26, 2016, he performed the song at the BET Awards.
 The song was also included on the set list for Future and Drake's 2016 Summer Sixteen Tour.

 Remixes and usage in the media

 In April 2016, rappers Fabolous and Jadakiss released their collaborative remix of "Wicked".
 On June 12, 2016, the song was playing during the Orlando nightclub shooting.